0ksks/memematch/slides.md

 </v-click>

 <!--
-The search component uses two encoders - M3E for Chinese text and CLIP for images.
-The interesting part is how we combine them: instead of simple averaging, we use Reciprocal Rank Fusion, which considers rank positions and handles the different score scales much better.
+The search component <click>
+uses two encoders - <click>
+M3E for Chinese text and <click>
+CLIP for images.
+The interesting part is how we combine them: <click>
+instead of simple averaging, we use Reciprocal Rank Fusion, <click>
+which considers rank positions and <click>
+handles the different score scales much better. <click>
 This gives us sub-second search across nearly 5,000 memes.
 -->

 ---